ClusterCockpit/cc-metric-collector/sinks/httpSink.md

 - `flush_delay`: Batch all writes arriving in during this duration (default '1s', batching can be disabled by setting it to 0)
 - `batch_size`: Maximal batch size.
 If `batch_size` is reached before the end of `flush_delay`, the metrics are sent without further delay
 - `precision`: Precision of the timestamp.
 Valid values are 's', 'ms', 'us' and 'ns'. (default is 'ns')

+### Using HttpSink for communication with cc-metric-store

+The cc-metric-store only accepts metrics with a timestamp precision in seconds, so it is required to set `"precision": "s"`.